awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-config.md

 `s3_bucket`
 The S3 bucket name used for deployment artifacts for the `sam deploy` command\.
 You may use your own Amazon S3 bucket by providing your own value here\.

+`tags`
+The tags that will be propagated to the resources created.
+See [CloudFormation stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html).
+Note use of quotes.